awsdocs/amazon-aurora-user-guide/doc_source/query-editor.md

 }
 ```

-For information about creating an IAM policy, see [Creating IAM Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html) in the *AWS Identity and Access Management User Guide*\.
+For information about creating an IAM policy, see [Creating IAM policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html) in the *AWS Identity and Access Management User Guide*\.

-For information about adding an IAM policy to a user, see [Adding and Removing IAM Identity Permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html) in the *AWS Identity and Access Management User Guide*\.
+For information about adding an IAM policy to a user, see [Adding and removing IAM identity permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html) in the *AWS Identity and Access Management User Guide*\.

-## Running Queries in the Query Editor<a name="query-editor.running"></a>
+## Running queries in the query editor<a name="query-editor.running"></a>

 You can run SQL statements on an Aurora Serverless DB cluster in the query editor\.